DHTMLX/gantt-docs/data/desktop/default_edit_form.md

 - [Typeselect](desktop/typeselect.md) - a select box for changing the type of a task
 - [Parent](desktop/parent.md) - a select box for changing the parent of a task
 - [Template](desktop/template.md) - a container with some HTML content inside
+- [Checkbox](desktop/checkbox.md) - a checkbox for switching an option or several values on/off

 ~~~js